Degree Type: Certificate, CER

 What you will study

-PPSC's Veterinary Technology programs educate and empower you to work in the veterinary
+PPSC's Veterinary Technology program educates and empowers you to work in the veterinary

 healthcare field.
 Graduates will be trained to professionally and ethically interact